 Throughout his career, Mr. Biss has been an advocate for new music.
-Prior to Beethoven/5, he commissioned Lunaire Variations by David Ludwig, Interlude II by Leon Kirchner, Wonderer by Lewis Spratlan, and Three Pieces for Piano and a concerto by Bernard Rands, which he premiered with the Boston Symphony Orchestra.
+He embarked his Beethoven/5 commissioning project as part of his Beethoven immersion, and the project led to the world premieres of Timo Andres’s The Blind Banister, a finalist for the Pulitzer Prize in Music, Sally Beamish’s City Stanzas, Salvatore Sciarrino’s Il Sogno di Stradella, Caroline Shaw’s Watermark, and Brett Dean’s Gneixendorfer Musik.
+Prior to Beethoven/5 he commissioned Lunaire Variations by David Ludwig, Interlude II by Leon Kirchner, Wonderer by Lewis Spratlan, and Three Pieces for Piano and a concerto by Bernard Rands, which he premiered with the Boston Symphony Orchestra.
 He has also premiered a piano quintet by William Bolcom.

 Mr. Biss’s projects represent his complete approach to music-making and connecting his audience to his own passion for the music.
 Previous projects have included an exploration of composers’ “Late Style” in various concert programs at Carnegie Hall, the Barbican Centre, Philadelphia Chamber Music Society, and San Francisco Performances.
 He also gave master classes at Carnegie Hall and published the Kindle Single Coda on the topic.
-Schumann: Under the Influence was a 30-concert exploration of the composer’s role in musical history, for which Mr. Biss also recorded Schumann and Dvořák piano quintets with the Elias String Quartet and wrote A Pianist Under the Influence.
+His previous Kindle Single, Beethoven’s Shadow, was the first by a classical musician.
+Schumann: Under the Influence was a 30-concert exploration of the composer’s role in musical history, for which Mr. Biss also recorded Schumann and Dvořák piano quintets with the Elias String Quartet and wrote A Pianist Under the Influence, published by Audible.